stratosphereips/StratosphereLinuxIPS/docs/flowalerts.md

 ## High entropy DNS TXT answers

 Slips check every DNS answer with TXT record for high entropy strings.
-Encoded or encrypted strings will then be detcted using shannon entropy and alerted by slips.
+Encoded or encrypted strings with entropy higher than or equal 5 will then be detected using shannon entropy and alerted by slips.

+the entropy threshold can be changed in slips.conf by changing the value of ```entropy_threshold```